Virginia Tech® home

 Marketing Department

-Department Head Dr. Rajesh Bagchi
+Interim Department Head Dr. Meng Zhu

 2016 Pamplin Hall